Last Frontier Bear Viewing

 2026 Dates

-$5,400, 50% deposit due at booking with the balance due 90 days prior to trip departure.
+$4,900, 50% deposit due at booking with the balance due 90 days prior to trip departure (return flights from Homer not included)

 What to bring